 Thank you for your interest in Camp Henry.
-All spaces for the camp are full.
-To be added to the wait list, contact Melanie Hewitt.
+Tune in the late spring to learn about the next sessions.

 The camp experience is named for Henry, a former homeless dog who was barely surviving on the streets of Fort Worth.
-Fortunately, he landed at the City of Fort Worth Animal Shelter, was adopted into a loving family and received the treatment and care he needed.
-He now serves as an ambassador of all of the shelter pets at the City of Fort Worth Animal Shelter.
+Fortunately, he landed at the Chuck Silcox Animal Shelter, was adopted into a loving family and received the treatment and care he needed.
+He now serves as an ambassador of all of the shelter pets in Fort Worth, visiting schools and community events.

 Code Compliance is in the process of reviewing animal ordinances.